SiddharthSunilPatil/house_price_advanced_regression/README.md

 ## Project Approach

-### 1. Data Ingestion: In this phase, both test and train dataset are read from csv file.
-Since both train set and test set contain missing values, data is first concatenated and prepared for analysis
+**1. Data Ingestion:** In this phase, both test and train dataset are read from csv file.
+Since both train set and test set contain missing values, data is first concatenated and prepared for analysis.

-### 2. Data Transformation: The concatenated data is then passed through a column transformer pipeline.
+**2. Data Transformation:** The concatenated data is then passed through a column transformer pipeline.
 Based on the variable the transformer performs various preprocessing treatments such as simple imputing, nominal encoding, ordinal encoding and stadard scaling.
-The transformed data is then passed to the model trainer
+The transformed data is then passed to the model trainer.

-### 3. Model Trainer: Various models are tested to find out the best perfroming model based on Rott Mean Squred Error[RMSE] score.
+**3. Model Trainer:** Various models are tested to find out the best perfroming model based on Rott Mean Squred Error[RMSE] score.
 The best model found was Gradient Boosting Regressor.
 The model is then improved by hyperparameter tuning.

-### 4. Prediciton Pipeline: This pipleline converts input data into a dataframe and loads pickle files for data transformation and model training and predicts final results.
+**4. Prediciton Pipeline:** This pipleline converts input data into a dataframe and loads pickle files for data transformation and model training and predicts final results.

-### 5. Deployment: The project is deployed on amazon elastic beanstalk as a flask application to predict house prices
+**5. Deployment:** The project is deployed on amazon elastic beanstalk as a flask application to predict house prices.